What are Nouns?

 |милый атташе||a nice attache|

 Notice that even if the noun does not belong to any declension class, like атташе and кенгуру, it still commands agreement if it refers to a sexually differentiated animal.
 (If the noun refers to an sexed animal but you don't know the sex, use masculine.)
 The ending on the noun means nothing if the noun refers to a male or female.

 If the noun does not refer to an animal, but to an inanimate object, agreement then defers to declension class, following the list above.
 In the absence of a declension class (indeclinable nouns), neuter agreement is assigned.

-Notice we have added the verbal agreement pattern to this table to complete the picture of agreement in Russian.
+Notice I have added the verbal agreement pattern to this table to complete the picture of agreement in Russian.
 Adjectives have their own agreement endings but verbs do not, so they just borrow those of the nouns.
 Adjectives require a more complex agreement system than verbs since they must also express case.
 Verbs simply agree, so they need only endings for the four basic agreement categories: feminine, masculine, neuter, and plural.